freadblangks/Aquayoup-SL/README.md

 It is completely open source; community involvement is highly encouraged.

-If you wish to contribute ideas or code, please visit our site linked below or make pull requests to our Github repository.![1616983419_14-p-silvana-oboi-14]
+If you wish to contribute ideas or code, please visit our site linked below or make pull requests to our Github repository.!